ThinamXx/Meta-llama/README.md

 ✅ Understand and implement the concept of Llama2 architecture.
 ✅ Test the Llama2 implementation using the checkpoints from Meta.
 ✅ Download the checkpoints of Llama2 and inspect the inference code and working.
 ☑️ Documentation of the Llama2 implementation and repo.
+☑️ Work on implementation of enabling and disabling the KV cache.

 ### **Blog Posts:**